Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Architecture

-as the final token distribution from which to sample or select.
-In practice, since the two vocabularies are disjoint (structured vs. natural language tokens), this mixture essentially means at \( \alpha_t \) close to 1 the model will output a structured token, and vice versa.
-This “soft” gating allows more fine-grained control and the possibility of smoothing transitions.
+Since the two vocabularies are disjoint, \( \alpha_t \) close to 1 yields a structured token and vice versa.
+This ``soft'' gating allows finer-grained control and smoother transitions.

-The gating network’s parameters are learned during fine-tuning on synthetic tasks where the desired balance is known, or via reinforcement learning to optimize end-task performance.
-For example, we can pretrain the gating by forcing a certain sequence: first some explanation text, then an ontology triple, then explanation, etc., on a synthetic dataset of ontology updates with rationales.

-Coordination through gating ensures consistency: By observing both decoder states, the gating can detect if one stream is producing content not supported by the other.
-For instance, if the structured decoder proposes adding a relation that the text decoder hasn’t justified (or worse, contradicts), the gating mechanism can postpone finalizing that proposal, perhaps encouraging the text decoder to elaborate or revise.
-In essence, the gating enforces a form of coherence between the streams.
+The gating network's parameters are learned during fine-tuning on synthetic tasks where the desired balance is known (e.g., forcing alternating explanation text and ontology triples on a synthetic dataset of updates with rationales), or via reinforcement learning on end-task performance.
+Gating also enforces coherence between the streams: if the structured decoder proposes a relation that the text decoder has not justified—or contradicts—the gating mechanism can postpone finalizing that proposal, encouraging the text decoder to elaborate or revise.
+We note that the gating module is presented here as a design specification; in this work its behavior is approximated through prompt-based mode control (Section~\ref{Results}) rather than a trained gating network.